lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

                  not copied 1:1 to the target's conf directory but processed in a special way described in the following sections:

 ### target_distributions.skel --> *distributions/bundle-compose_dynamic.conf*

-This file contains the skeleton of a section in the (dynamic) result file `repo/target/conf/distributions/bundle-compose_dynamic.conf` - for each target suite, one section is added to the result file.
+This file contains the skeleton of a section in the (dynamic) result file `repo/target/conf/distributions/bundle-compose_dynamic.conf` - *for each target suite*, one section is added to the result file.
 Again, we are using the jinja2 template engine to evaluate the skeleton (please see the
 [Jinja Template Designer Documentation](http://jinja.pocoo.org/docs/2.10/templates/) for more details).